callistawu/callistawu.github.io/README.md

-My non-existent portfolio contains a lot of different mediums: graphic design, editorial design, photography, painting, industrial design, etc. and I have never been able to find a portfolio that displays the content that I want in the way that I want.
+My non-existent portfolio contains a lot of different mediums: graphic design, editorial design, photography, painting, industrial design, etc. and I have never been able to find a portfolio format that displays the content that I want in the exact way that I want.

 So my goal is to build my own!